-- Ayase of Midori no Hibi, which she has to overcome for her to truly love Seiji.
+- Ayase of Midori Days, which she has to overcome for her to truly love Seiji.

 - Haruhi Suzumiya: Kyon is this trope in spades.
-Most of his dialogue revolves around him being snarking over how the world literally revolves around Haruhi's whims.
+Most of his dialogue revolves around him snarking about how the world literally revolves around Haruhi's whims.